GhostWrench/pqm/README.md

 Because of the many different ways that units can be represented, these functions may not always give you an answer that is appropriate.
 But they are useful for troubleshooting and understanding what the current state of a quantity is, so they have been included in PQM.
+Also note that only `inSI` can represent any quantity.
+Other functions may throw errors if they cannot be used to fully represent the quantity.

 Perform math operations on physical quantities
 --------------------------------------------------------------------------------